Charles-Irénée Castel de Saint-Pierre: Ideas

 Saint-Pierre was one of the first to mention the possibility of a European union made by independent and autonomous states.
 His work on a European community directly inspired the idea of an international order based on the principle of collective self-defense, and was important to the creation of the Concert of Europe, and later the League of Nations, whose successor is the United Nations Organisation.
-Friederich the Great of Prussia wrote to Voltair on the 'Projet pour rendre la paix perpétuelle en Europe': "The Abbe de Saint-Pierre has sent me a fine work on how to re-establish peace in Europe.
+Friederich the Great of Prussia, writing to Voltaire about the Projet pour rendre la paix perpétuelle en Europe, stated that: "The Abbe de Saint-Pierre has sent me a fine work on how to re-establish peace in Europe.
 The thing is very practicable.
 All it lacks to be successful, is the consent of all Europe and a few other such small details."

-Ideas contributed by Saint-Pierre include: